Yes. It does.

 An ebook or a guide is the most basic lead magnet of all.

 Almost everyone these days is offering one, so you need to be careful about it when trying to grow your email list.

-If you have a strong offer in place, ebooks or free guides can work for you.
+If you have a strong offer in place, a free e-book or free guide can work for you.

 Take this example from LFA, a capsule filling machine company: